jeenalee/tv1d/README.md

 ## Total Variation Denoising

-[Total variation denoising](https://en.wikipedia.org/wiki/Total_variation_denoising) algorithms denoise signals through reducing the total variation.
-As they are effective at preserving edges while removing the noise, total variation denoising algorithms are especially suitable for signals whose model are [piecewise constant function](https://en.wikipedia.org/wiki/Step_function).
-In short, piecewise constant 1D data would look like a mix of flat regions and jumps between them.
+[Total variation (TV) denoising](https://en.wikipedia.org/wiki/Total_variation_denoising) removes fine, potentially spurious noise from a discrete signal while preserving its sharp edges.
+The technique is well-suited for recovering piecewise constant signals and is often favored for denoising images over alternatives that would smooth edges.

 ## Install